Sophie Stanton: Other work

 Stanton's extensive theatre work includes Slaughter City (RSC), Love's Labour's Lost and Hindle Wakes (Manchester Royal Exchange), A Collier's Friday Night (Hampstead Theatre), Beautiful Thing (Bush/Donmar Warehouse), Top Girls (BAC), She Stoops To Conquer (Margate), Sleeping Around (Donmar Warehouse), Mercury Fur (Menier Chocolate Factory), Breezeblock Park (Liverpool Playhouse), Market Boy and England People Very Nice (National Theatre), The Knot of the Heart, Dying For It and Cloud Nine (Almeida), Ding Dong The Wicked (Royal Court), Nut (The Shed/National Theatre), John Falstaff in "Henry IV" (St. Ann's Warehouse, New York), Caliban in "The Tempest" (Donmar Warehouse/St. Ann's Warehouse, New York), Joyce Hopkirk in Ink (Almeida/Duke of York's), Jaques in As You Like It and Gremia in The Taming of the Shrew" (RSC).

-For playing the title role in The Fantastic Follies of Mrs Rich (RSC), Stanton received exceptional notices: 'Sophie Stanton is a joy as Mrs Rich (Michael Billington, The Guardian); 'Stanton-a forthright comic joy throughout' (Dominic Cavendish, The Telegraph).
+For playing the title role in The Fantastic Follies of Mrs Rich (RSC), Stanton received exceptional notices: "Sophie Stanton is a joy as Mrs Rich" (Michael Billington, The Guardian); "Stanton-a forthright comic joy throughout" (Dominic Cavendish, The Telegraph).

 Stanton both wrote and performed in the theatre play Cariad (Tristan Bates Theatre and Theatre Clwyd), and later directed Winged (Tristan Bates Theatre).
 Stanton also contributed the voice-over for Robbed, Raided, Reunited (BBC).
 She also created the role of Leah in Beautiful Thing and Beryl in Made in Dagenham: The Musical.

-Stanton's film credits include Girls Night, Closer, Beautiful Thing, Grow Your Own, Shadowlands, Cheerful Weather for the Wedding (2012, in which she played the character Milman) and How I Live Now (2013).
+Stanton's film credits include Girls Night, Closer, Beautiful Thing (as Louise, Sandra's best friend), Grow Your Own, Shadowlands, Cheerful Weather for the Wedding (2012, in which she played the character Milman) and How I Live Now (2013).

 Stanton's home county is Suffolk.
 In 1991, she graduated from the Royal Academy of Dramatic Art where she won the Gold Medal.